jumpcutking/threads/docs/thread.js.md

 <a name="module_@jumpcutking/threads/src/thread"></a>

 ## @jumpcutking/threads/src/thread
-Thread Manager for children processes
+Thread module for the child process.

 This component may not be reversed engineered for hacking or abuse of The EGT Universe, The Universe, or third-party apps.